chapmanb/bcbb/posts/hg38_validation.md

 - We see an improvement in total indels detected in build 38 for both coordinate conversion methods.
 This is due to locations where a single location in 37 maps to multiple locations in 38.
-FreeBayes indel resolution is not as good at GATK HaplotypeCaller, unlike the results for the Platinum Genomes comparisons.
+FreeBayes indel resolution is not as good as GATK HaplotypeCaller, unlike the results for the Platinum Genomes comparisons.
-  This reflects GATK bias in the Genome in a Bottle dataset, which uses HaplotypeCaller for variant resolution.
+  This reflects some bias towards GATK heuristics in the Genome in a Bottle dataset, which uses HaplotypeCaller for variant resolution.
+A majority of the additional discordant FreeBayes SNPs and Indels have overlapping calls with the truth set but differ in the allele representation, indicating areas where FreeBayes can improve resolution of heterozygotes versus homozygotes.

-- For SNP calling, we have fewer concordant variants, due to a loss or mismapping of calls in difficult regions.
+- For SNP calling we have fewer concordant variants, due to a loss or mismapping of calls in difficult regions.
 CrossMap has fewer overall SNPs (concordant + discordant missing), indicating a loss of some SNPs during conversion.
 In contrast, NCBI remap converts more variants but also has a